-WMCC is acutely aware of the concerns of students, faculty and staff regarding the sudden and dramatic increase in the number of victims seeking help who have been sexually harassed, assaulted or raped, experienced dating violence or stalking on college campuses.
-It is the policy of the Community College System of New Hampshire that all employees and students of the state's community colleges work/study/attend classes & activities in an environment that is safe, free of discrimination and harassment.

-Where such activities are in violation of the WMCC Student Code of Conduct, these activities may be referred to the WMCC Judicial Committee, and/or College administration for adjudication.
+WMCC is acutely aware of the concerns of students, faculty, and staff regarding the sudden and dramatic increase in the number of victims seeking help who have been sexually harassed, assaulted, or raped, experienced dating violence or stalking on college campuses.
+It is the policy of the CCSNH that all employees and students of the state's community colleges work/study/attend classes and activities in an environment that is safe, and free of discrimination and harassment.
+Where such activities are in violation of the WMCC Student Code of Conduct, these activities may be referred to the WMCC Judicial Committee, and/or college administration for adjudication.